 The data model of XSLT is more complex than the one of XTATIC, supporting the notion of a document as a container of interconnected nodes and a corresponding assortment of basic operations that take advantage of the richer data model.
-Several parts of the XMLSPEC stylesheet rely on these additional XSLT features.
+Several parts of the XML-SPEC stylesheet rely on these additional XSLT features.
 This section explains how we handled these tasks in XTATIC, sometimes finding a generic reusable solution, other times relying on properties specific to XMLSPEC.

-In XTATIC, XML values are lightweight, immutable, shareable trees, which can only be inspected in a top-down fashion.
-In XSLT, a value is a tree node that necessarily belongs to a single document.
-Given a node, one can retrieve the root of the document, explore the document in any direction from the node-including towards its ancestors and siblings-and randomly access nodes that have been marked by special ID attributes, which are specified to be globally unique within a valid document.
-Supporting all this structure makes run-time representations of XSLT values more heavyweight, but it also provides behind-the-scenes infrastructure for several common document-processing tasks that require information about the document as a whole.
+In XTATIC, XML values are lightweight, immutable, shareable trees, which must be inspected in a top-down fashion.
+By contrase, given a node in XSLT, one can retrieve the root of the document it belongs to, explore the document in any direction-including towards ancestors and siblings-and randomly access nodes that have been marked by special ID attributes, which are specified to be globally unique within a valid document.
+Supporting all this structure makes run-time representations of XSLT values more heavyweight, but it also provides behindthe-scenes infrastructure for several common documentprocessing tasks that require information about the document as a whole.
 These include generation of section numbers, creating the table of contents, and formatting cross-references.
 An XTATIC version of the XMLSPEC formatter has to handle these tasks by explicitly computing a good deal of information that is automatically provided to a stylesheet by the XSLT run-time system.